10.2: Diffusion Across a Membrane - Passive and Facilitated Diffusion

 \end{equation}

-Now let's run a Vcell simulation for the diffusion of an anion across a semipermeable membrane.
-To do so we must first set the initial transmembrane potential to solve the Goldman equation numerically.
-At present, this type of simulation can not be embedded into this book.
-So instead, the concentration vs time graphs for two different simulations, one at an initial transmembrane potential (E2-E1) = - 0.001 (i.e. 0) and one at -60 mV (a typical cell resting potential), are presented in the Figure below.
-In each, the reaction is A-in↔ A-out [A-in]t=0 = 100.
+Now, let's run a Vcell simulation for the diffusion of an anion across a semipermeable membrane.
+To do so, we must first set the initial transmembrane potential to numerically solve the Goldman equation.
+At present, this type of simulation can not be embedded in this book.
+So instead, the concentration vs. time graphs for two simulations, one at an initial transmembrane potential (E2-E1) = - 0.001 (i.e., 0) and one at -60 mV (a typical cell resting potential), are presented in the Figure below.
+The reaction is A-in↔ A-out [A-in]t=0 = 100 for each.

-Here are animations that show the selective reversible movent of anions (A-, left panel, red) and cations (C+, right panel, cyan) as they move across a membrane from the inside to the outside.
-This is a very simplified simulation as it shows no counter ions on either side.
-Assume they exist as it would be impossible to have a "container" with just anions or cations.
+Here are animations showing the selective reversible movement of anions (A-, left panel, red) and cations (C+, right panel, cyan) across a membrane from the inside to the outside.
+This is a very simplified simulation as it shows no counterions on either side.
+Assume they exist, even though having a "container" with just anions or cations would be impossible.
 The initial transmembrane potential (t=0) is 0 (actually -0.001 to allow the calculations using Vcell).

 ![]() |